opiliones/Snail/README.md

   ```

 * Command substitution
-  Snale does not have command substitution syntax.
+  Snail does not have command substitution syntax.
   Instead, read builtin command returns string.
   ```
   @ yes | head -n3 | read -a